BrutalCaeser/read_my_lips/README.md

-# Chaplin: The Silent-to-Voice Avatar Interface
+# Read_my_lips: The Silent-to-Voice Avatar Interface

-**Chaplin** is an end-to-end assistive communication tool designed to empower mute individuals or those who prefer silent communication.
+**Read_my_lips** is an end-to-end assistive communication tool designed to empower mute individuals or those who prefer silent communication.
 It reads your lips in real-time, understands what you are saying, and projects it through a lifelike talking avatar with a synthesized voice.

 The entire pipeline runs **fully locally** on your machine, ensuring privacy and low latency.